zulip/zulip/templates/zerver/help/set-default-streams-for-new-users.md

 {!admin-only.md!}

-Follow the following steps to set the default streams that new users are automatically subscribed to.
+When new users join a Zulip organization, they are subscribed to a default set of streams.
+Organization administrators can control which streams are in that default set of streams.

+## Add a new default stream

 {settings_tab|default-streams-list}

-2. To add a new stream to **Default streams**, enter the name of the stream in the box next to **Stream name**.
-Autocompletion suggestions will appear in a dropdown as you type; select the stream name from the dropdown.
+2. Enter the name of the stream in the box next to **Stream name**.

-3. Once you select the stream name from the dropdown, the stream will appear in the **Default streams** list, confirming the success of your action.

-!!! tip ""
+3. Click **Add stream**.

+## Remove a default stream

+{settings_tab|default-streams-list}

-    To remove a stream from **Default streams** click on the **Remove from default** button next to the name of the stream you want to remove.
+2. Find the stream name that you would like to remove from the default set of streams and click **Remove from default** to the right.